Lifted Model Checking for Relational MDPs: Relational Notions and Relational MDPs

-The \textit{Herbrand base} of $\Sigma=\langle R, D\rangle$, denoted as $HB^\Sigma$, is the set of all ground atoms that can be constructed from $\Sigma$.
-A \textit{Herbrand interpretation} $s$ is a subset of $HB^\Sigma$ where all atoms in $s$ are $true$ and all others are $false$.
-The set of all Herbrand interpretations determined by $\Sigma$ is denoted as $S^\Sigma$.
-When the domain $D$ is infinite, the set of all Herbrand interpretations must be infinite.
+The \textit{Herbrand base} of an alphabet $\Sigma=\langle R, D\rangle$, denoted by $HB^\Sigma$, is the set of all ground atoms that can be constructed from $\Sigma$.
+A \textit{Herbrand interpretation} $s$ is a subset of $HB^\Sigma$ where all atoms in $s$ are $\true$ and all others are $\false$.
+The set of all Herbrand interpretations determined by $\Sigma$ is denoted by $S^\Sigma$.
+We shall write $S$ instead of $S^\Sigma$ when the context is clear.
+When the domain $D$ is infinite, the set of all Herbrand interpretations $S^\Sigma$ must be infinite.